QnAnn-e/pHMMgraph--Profile-Hidden-Markov-visualizer/README.md

 ## Positional and Optional Arguments
 ```
-pHMMdi is a profile Hidden Markov Modeller that provides the user with a diagramatic representation of
+pHMMgraph is a profile Hidden Markov Modeller that provides the user with a diagramatic representation of
 the results generated from the Forward and Viterbi algorithms

 positional arguments:
   path                  the path to program file
   Fasta_file            Make sure the file is in the correct format otherwise it really wont work...
-  datatype              Either P or N
+  datatype              Either P or N (protein or nucleotide)
   Query_sequence        Make sure the length of this sequence matches the sequence length in the fasta files

 options: